Beldine-Moturi/Beldine-Moturi/README.md

 <h1 align="center">Hi 👋, I'm Beldine Moturi</h1>

 Everyday, I get to implement cool solutions that make the world go round.
 The art of problem solving has never really meant much to me until I became a software engineer.
-Odly enough, it is the same principles in problem solving that I use when [writing.](https://medium.com/@beldinemoturi)
+Interesting enough, it is the same principles in problem solving that I use when [writing.](https://medium.com/@beldinemoturi)

 ### Languages ad tools